Mikaela/mikaela.github.io/_posts/2015-04-01-keep-the-ops-opped.md

 freenode's recommendations.*

 Is there an issue with your IRC channel needing op attention?
-Without having ops visible, they will very likely go to the network support channel instead of informing you or your ops.
+Without having ops visible, your users will very likely go to the network support channel instead of informing you or your ops.

 Without ops being visible, who are ops or how to alert them?

 * `/msg chanserv access #channel list`
     * requires whoising all ops to see if they are present
         * idle time gets reset by CTCP replies, OTR and possibly other things.
-Freenode ops also base their judgement on are there ops present to handle the issue on idletime of ops.
+Freenode staffers also base their judgement on are there ops present to handle the issue on idletime of ops.
     * new users most likely have no idea on the command
     * whois is rate-limited
 * `/msg memoserv sendops #channel help!
 X is spamming`